Forza Motorsport Xbox Series X Review

 Forza Motorsport's AI often mimics our actions and makes for a tense and exciting race.
 Overall, it did well, offering a demanding racing experience with a slider to control the difficulty.
 However, the AI would occasionally ram into you, causing you to lose track of control, or if you were in their way, they would not slow down to avoid colliding with you, instead choosing to slam right into you.
 But

 I'd say they're competitive to race against and occasionally quite stupid out there.
-Adjusting parameters such as tire pressure, gear ratios, suspension stiffness, etc., the driving experience can be fine-tuned to the driver's preferences.
+By adjusting parameters such as tire pressure, gear ratios, suspension stiffness, etc., the driving experience can be fine-tuned to the driver's preferences.
 This functioned accurately via the Fine Tune menu, which offered access to more than 800 enhancements and alterations.
 The driving experience might be customized in several ways, allowing you to adjust various parameters to your liking.

-The tracks feel more immersive with realistically reproduced elevation shifts, chamber viewpoints, and other elements.
-One of the best examples of such a course is Maple Valley, which features several different chamber angles and elevation changes.
-It's fun to race on; you can feel the changes as you travel.
 The rumble of the motors when they are completely engaged in the controller's force feedback feels great, whether you're breaking, turning, or veering off the track.
 When racing, you get a satisfying sense of immersion thanks to the fine-tuning of the feedback you receive from the track surface and the gravel and grass on the side.
 Everything about it works well.

 During races, pit stops can be used to adjust your vehicle; doing so requires temporarily relinquishing control of your vehicle, but once you've chosen the adjustments you'd like made, you'll regain command as you near the pit exit.
 While it shares some similarities with Grand Turismo, Forza Motorsport can be described as a simulation racing game like iRacing and Assetto Corsa Competizione.
 You can buy race vehicles and modify them to your liking.
 Inaccurate damage modeling reduces the level of realism in that department.

 The game's gorgeous visuals are the first thing that will catch your attention.
 Forza Motorsport is an absolute visual treat on the Xbox One X thanks to its use of real-time rate tracing and beautifully crafted surroundings.
 The graphics are some of the most authentic in a racing game, with full day and night cycles, dynamic weather, and ever-changing track conditions on every track.
-Early races in Maple Valley Grand Oak Raceway and Lagoona Sea give you a small taste of what's to come, as the game immediately hits you with its magnificent visuals.
-When cars veer off the course, the dirt clouds around the tree break up, letting in light and casting realistic shadows on the racing surface.
-It consistently achieves a high quality of visual immersion.

-The visuals pop during night races in heavy rain.
-You may choose between three modes: performance, which prioritizes a smooth 60 frames per second; visuals, which boosts the graphics but slows the frame rate down to 30; and performance RT, which adds ray tracing reflections but remarkably maintains a smooth 60 frames per second.
-Compared to Forza Motorsport 7, at least, the game's visuals live up to the anticipation, and its trademark violent engine noises remain, making it a staple of the Turn 10 series.
+At least compared to Forza Motorsport 7, the game's visuals live up to the anticipation, and its trademark violent engine noises remain, making it a staple of the Turn 10 series.
 The audio in the racing simulation is top-notch.
 It was awesome to hear all the automobiles' unique engine noises.
-The sound adapted to the several camera angles, and the rain and thunder effects were very realistic.
+The sound was adapted to several camera angles, and the effects of the rain and thunder were very realistic.

-However, it's not all roses; I occasionally noticed the texture, even though some looked extremely flat, especially when I was behind a car with my headlights.
-A much more subdued color scheme of Forza Motorsport may not appeal to you if you prefer the bright hues of Gran Turismo 7.
 Some circuits and weather conditions might make the game look dull and dreary—unsuitable for a fast-paced racing game.
-Some dark locations, particularly in fully rendered Interiors, can appear murky due to relying on ray tracing for much of the visual flair.
+Some dark locations, particularly in fully rendered Interiors, can appear murky due to the game's reliance on ray tracing for much of the visual flair.
 At first glance, the game's visuals are pleasing to the eye; however, a few flaws become apparent upon closer inspection.

 The game's trump card is an online multiplayer mode, perfect for Forza Motorsport fans.
 There are timed competitions in four primary categories that begin every few minutes.
 They feature close, clean racing with some element of tire and fuel strategy, penalties for too-aggressive maneuvers to keep a lid on antisocial behavior, and an overall rating depending on your race results.